 Research data management

-Research data management refers to how you manage the digital and physical data generated during your research project.
+Research data management refers to how you manage the digital and physical data generated or used during your research project.
 It covers gathering, organising, storing, and managing access to data throughout the project.

 In addition to planning, research data management also includes decisions about archiving, sharing, and publishing data.